-The enduring story of the ill-fated White Star liner RMS Titanic continues to fascinate people 108 years after the disaster.
-The ship and the tragedy of its passengers and crew are one of the few events in history that has immediate name recognition.
+The enduring story of the ill-fated White Star liner RMS Titanic continues to fascinate people 109 years after the disaster.
+The ship and the tragedy of its passengers and crew are some of the few events in history that have immediate name recognition.
 There is a seemingly never-ending fascination with Titanic.

 In addition to telling the story of passengers associated with Wisconsin, the exhibition showcases over 100 recently conserved artifacts, all recovered from the debris field over 12,000 feet below the North Atlantic.
-These amazing artifacts, each with a story to tell, will in most cases be revealed for the first time in Oshkosh.
+These amazing artifacts, each with a story to tell, will, in most cases, be revealed for the first time in Oshkosh.
 Each artifact powerfully illustrates an element or person in the dramatic event that took place that terrifying night.
-The storyline, as developed by some of the finest exhibition professionals in the business, enables 21st century visitors to connect with and empathize with the people of 1912.
+As developed by some of the finest exhibition professionals in the business, the storyline enables 21st-century visitors to connect with and empathize with the people of 1912.